khushiisharmaa/Reducing_Food_Waste/README.md

 # Reducing Food Waste for Sustainable Development

 ## Project Overview
-This project leverages data analytics to address the critical issue of food waste, aligning with the United Nations' **Sustainable Development Goals (SDGs):
+This project leverages data analytics to address the critical issue of food waste, aligning with the United Nations Sustainable Development Goals (SDGs):
 - SDG 2: Zero Hunger
 - SDG 12: Responsible Consumption and Production